Azure/azure-sdk/releases/2020-08/java.md

 - Fixed issue in query and change feed when recreating the collection with same name.
 - Fixed issue with top query throwing ClassCastException.
 - Fixed issue with order by query throwing NullPointerException.
-- Fixed `Operator called default onErrorDropped` when stream got cancelled.
+- Fixed issue in handling of cancelled requests in direct mode causing reactor `onErrorDropped` being called.

 ## Need help